-When deciding how to invest the Scheme's assets, the Trustee considers several risks, including, but not limited to, those set out in Appendix 2.
+When deciding how to invest the Scheme's assets, the Trustee considers a number of risks, including, but not limited to, those set out in Appendix 2.
 Some of these risks are more quantifiable than others, but the Trustee has tried to allow for the relative importance and magnitude of each risk.